eosnetworkfoundation/docs/docs/20_smart-contracts/30_tutorials/20_create-an-nft.md

 ## Filling in the actions

 We will go through each action and implement the logic for it.
-Pay close attention to the comments as they will explain what each line of code does, though I will give you a layman's explanation of the action after the code as well.
+Pay close attention to the comments as they will explain what each line of code does.

 ### Mint